tin2003tin/tagfilterDB/README.md

 Handles diverse data types and schemas, including custom-defined schemas.

 **Tag Filtering:**
-Supports advanced tagging and filtering based on custom tags for optimized data retrieval and analysis.
+Facilitates advanced tagging and filtering based on custom tags for optimized data retrieval and analysis.

 **Encode/Decode:**
 Efficiently encodes and decodes data for storage and retrieval.